Algo-messiahs/Algobot-UI/README.md

 ``` python
 python manage.py runserver
 ```
+* Navigate to 127.0.0.1:8000 on your browser to view your current portfolio.

 #### Command Line Application Installation
 The command line implementation of the algorithmic trading bot demonstrates the more practical features of portfolio management.